v8/v8.dev/src/docs/torque.md

 // value.
 Currently, only conversion to the following non-constexpr types
 // are supported: Smi, Number, String, uintptr, intptr, and int32 intrinsic %FromConstexpr<To: type, From: type>(b: From): To;

+// %Allocate allocates an unitialized object of size 'size' from V8's
+// GC heap and "reinterpret casts" the resuting object pointer to the
+// specified Torque class, allowing constructors to subsequently use
+// standard field access operators to initialize the object.
+// This intrinsic should never be called from Torque code.
+It used
+// internally when desugaring the 'new' operator. intrinsic %Allocate<Class: type>(size: intptr): Class;
 ```

 Like `buildtin`s and `runtime`s, `intrinsic`s cannot have labels.